-This statement, set out on page 43, shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation (Rates).
-Authorities raise taxation to cover expenditure in accordance with regulations and this may be different from the accounting cost.
+This statement, set out on page 45, shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation (Rates).
+The Council raises taxation to cover expenditure in accordance with regulations and this may be different from the accounting cost.
 The taxation position is shown in the Movement in Reserves Statement.